SohaibBazaz/Company-Management-System-Simple-Csharp/README.md

 ## COMPANY MANAGEMENT SYSTEM
 ## About
 The Company Management System is designed to streamline operations and management tasks within an organization.
-It provides dedicated dashboards for employees, heads of departments, and administrators, each tailored to their specific roles and responsibilities.
-This system is simple yet highly functional, catering to the basic needs of employees and enhancing overall productivity.
+It provides dedicated dashboards for employees, heads of departments, and administrators, each having specific roles and responsibilities.
+This system is simple yet highly functional, providing basic needs of employees and the users that use this system.

-## Functionalities by User Role
+## User Authentication:
-- Employees: Access personal information, check schedules, request leave, and more.

-- Head of Department: Manage department tasks, approve leave requests, generate reports, and more.

-- Admin: Oversee the entire system, manage user accounts, configure settings, and more.
+- Users can securely log in using their username and password.
+Different roles (admin, department head, employee) have distinct access levels and functionalities.

+## Admin Dashboard:

+- The Admin dashboard displays information for all employees in the company.
+It enables the admin to add, create, update, or delete user accounts.
+The system manages employee data including names, roles, and project assignments.

+##Head of Department Dashboard:
+- The HOD Dashboard shows personal information and details of all employees currently within that department.
+The HOD can create projects, assign employees to projects, and set project milestones.
+It also allows the HOD to monitor attendance reports for each employee.

+## Employee Dashboard:

+- The Employee Dashboard displays personal information for the employee.
+It allows employees to mark their attendance, view their attendance history, and submit complaints for review by the HOD in the HOD dashboard.

 ## ERD Diagram of the database:
 ![Screenshot 2024-07-12 100446](https://github.com/user-attachments/assets/487cd200-d14b-42db-ac3d-60bd45f8b3ff)